Pepps233/mendr/README.md

 Autonomous PR code-review CLI that continuously scans pull requests and pushes fixes until no issues remain.

-`mendr` is a TypeScript CLI that orchestrates installed Codex or Claude Code CLIs as short-lived workers.
+**mendr** is a TypeScript CLI that orchestrates installed Codex or Claude Code CLIs as short-lived workers.
-It uses your existing Codex or Claude Code subscriptions through their local CLIs, so there are no API keys for `mendr` to collect or manage.
+It uses your existing Codex or Claude Code subscriptions through their local CLIs, so there are no API keys for **mendr** to collect or manage.
 Point it at a GitHub pull request, choose `claude` or `codex`, and it continuously scans the PR for scoped issues.
-When it finds a problem, `mendr` automates the review, fix, validate loop: it launches a fix agent, commits and pushes the fix, then reviews the PR again until no issues are left or the configured round cap is reached.
+When it finds a problem, **mendr** automates the review, fix, validate loop: it launches a fix agent, commits and pushes the fix, then reviews the PR again until no issues are left or the configured round cap is reached.

-## Why mendr
+## About mendr

 Autonomous code-review tools work best when scope is explicit, progress is inspectable, and the loop can keep running after the terminal closes.
-`mendr` is built with principles from the [Loop Engineering paper](https://drive.google.com/file/d/1qzKI4DKnyHRpXK1J3ATPqwaqLc0iNu-M/view), including repeated discovery, handoff, verification, persistence, and scheduling.
+**mendr** is built with principles from the [Loop Engineering paper](https://drive.google.com/file/d/1qzKI4DKnyHRpXK1J3ATPqwaqLc0iNu-M/view), including repeated discovery, handoff, verification, persistence, and scheduling.
-`mendr` is designed around those constraints:
+**mendr** is designed around those constraints:

 - It treats the main loop as deterministic TypeScript orchestration, not another long-running LLM session.
 - It launches a fresh one-shot review or fix agent process for each step.